JideGuru/FlutterFoodybite/README.md

 Flutter representation of a Restaurant app UI i found in Uplabs.
 **It only consists of 2 screens**

+Star⭐ the repo if you like what you see😉.

 ## 📸 ScreenShots

 <img src="ss/1.png"/>